PSTAT197-F23/Final-Project-Group5/README.md

 -   `images` contains .png files of plots and output used in primary vignette document

-**Reference list:** 2 or more references to learn more about your topic.
+**Reference list:** The following are references pertaining to clustering.

 1. [Clustering(K-Mean and Hierarchical) with Practical Implementation](https://medium.com/machine-learning-researcher/clustering-k-mean-and-hierarchical-cluster-fa2de08b4a4b)